MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-process-sales-returns-orders.md

 When you post the sales return order, the restock charge is added to the relevant sales entry amount.
 In this way, you can maintain accurate inventory valuation.

-## <a name="see-related-microsoft-trainingtrainingpathsreturn-items-dynamics--business-central" />See related [Microsoft training](/training/paths/return-items-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingpathsreturn-items-dynamics-365-business-central" />See related [Microsoft training](/training/paths/return-items-dynamics-365-business-central/)

 ## <a name="see-also" />See Also